Sometimes, I have the feeling that the world split into two kinds of people.

 Famous party hostel in the Old city centre, with breakfast but no kitchen.
 Aircon from 6 pm to 11 am, the staff is amiable, and the rooms are clean.

 Price: Around 50 000 COP for a dorm.

 Address: Calle 7 infantes

 ONE DAY HOSTEL

-The internet is not working so well but the air con is always on!
-Chill atmosphere and nice staff.
+The internet is not working so well, but the air con is always on!
+Chill atmosphere and helpful staff.

-You have a kitchen and the breakfast in included
+You have a kitchen, and the breakfast is included